rkuma18/DSA-Python/DSA-Python/Linear-Data-Structures/docs/arrays.md

 **- Three-Dimensional Array(3-D Array):**
 A 3-D Multidimensional array contains three dimensions, so it can be considered an array of two-dimensional arrays.

+## Operations on Array

+1. Array Traversal:

+Array traversal involves visiting all the elements of the array once.

+2. Insertion in Array:

+We can insert one or multiple elements at any position in the array.

+3. Deletion in Array:

+We can delete an element at any index in an array.

+4. Searching in Array:

+We can traverse over an array and search for an element.